Afudu/P10_OpenClassroom/README.md

     ```

 ## Testing the application
-After the server has started, the API can then be tested by creating an account and logging by navigating to:
+After the server has started, the API can then be tested by navigating to:

 * Signup:  http://localhost:8000/api/signup
 * Login :  http://localhost:8000/api/login